 King's Bluff Climbing

 For the adventure traveler, King's Bluff Rock Climbing is the perfect place for you.
 The limestone crag is 9.78 acres with over 160 routes up the Cumberland River bluffs.
 Primarily a sport climbing area, this area has routes ranging from 5.3 to 5.13 and will put your crimp strength to the test.
-But don't worry, the views from the top and a terrific reward for your effort!
+But don't worry, the views from the top are a terrific reward for your effort!

 Discover more than 20 pieces of art, statues and murals in and around downtown Clarksville -- all Insta-ready!
 You’ll also want to visit the Customs House Museum with rotating and permanent art and history exhibits.
+Plus, the newly renovated Explorer's Landing is a thrilling experience for children of all ages.

 Rent a B-Cycle